N-Pacis/talentar-backend/README.md

 A page where we show only posts with category of design A page where we list all competitions
 Searching of A User
-Posting of a new work
+Posting of a new work/post
 Profile management including follow feature.
 Posting a new competition